 If the same institution acts as Trustee of multiple Trusts, such Trustee could be faced with a potential conflict of interest upon an Indenture Event of Default.
 In such event, each Trustee has indicated that it would resign as Trustee of one or all such Trusts, and a successor trustee would be appointed in accordance with the terms of the applicable Pass Through Trust Agreement.
-Wilmington Trust Company is the initial Trustee under the Class AA Trust and the Class A Trust and will be the initial Trustee under the Class B Trust.
+Wilmington Trust Company will be the initial Trustee under each Trust.
 (Basic Agreement, Sections 7.08 and 7.09)